 These medications are often taken daily in pill or liquid form.
 There are also some long-acting forms that can be given as an injection.

-There are two different kinds of antipsychotic medications: first generation and second generation.
+There are two different kinds of antipsychotic medications:

-First generation antipsychotics include:
+First-generation antipsychotics include:

 - chlorpromazine (Thorazine)

-- fluphenazine (Proxlixin)
+- fluphenazine (Prolixin)